Aakasha Ganga

 Aakasha Ganga is a 1999 Indian Malayalam-language supernatural horror film directed by Vinayan, starring Divya Unni, Riyaz in his debut film, Mayuri and Mukesh and produced by Aakash Films.
 It was dubbed in Tamil as Avala Aaviya and in Hindi as Maaya Ka Saaya.
-A sequel of the movie Aakasha Ganga 2 has been released on November 1, 2019.
+A sequel of the movie, Aakasha Ganga 2, was released on November 1, 2019.

 Plot

-Years ago, Devan, a member of the Maanikesseri royal family, fell in love with Ganga, a 'dasi' (servant) girl.
+Years ago, Devan, a member of the Maanikesseri royal family, fell in love with Ganga, a 'dasi' (servant girl).
 Devan's father, Thampuran, upon knowing calls him.
 Devan goes to have an audience with his father holding hands with Ganga and admits that he loves Ganga and she is pregnant.
 Enraged, Thampuran slaps and beats Ganga and his goons throw Devan inside a room and lock him.
 Thampuran slaps Ganga forcefully and she falls against a pillar and loses consciousness.
 Panicker, a loyal servant of the family, tries to revive her but fails.
 He comes to the conclusion that Ganga may be dead.
 So Thampuran and Panicker decide to cremate Ganga, but while doing so, she regains consciousness, asking for water.
 The merciless Thampuran sets the pyre ablaze and burns her alive.

-Later Ganga's soul becomes Yakshi and starts haunting the family members.
+Later Ganga's soul becomes Yakshi, a spirit, and starts haunting the family members.
 Devan kills himself too.
 Ganga gets hold of Thampuran and kills him.
 Fearing her wrath, the Maanikesseri family members hire an exorcist, Mepaddan, who successfully gets hold of the spirit and imprisons her in a Banyan tree.
 Meppaddan warns the family that the male members of the family should now lead a life of celibacy and that if the spirit is freed, then nobody, even Meppaddan himself, can't stop her.

 Years roll by, and the family remains true to their word.
 But trouble starts brewing when Unnikuttan, befriends and falls in love with Maya, a girl whom he met on the sets of a movie shoot.
 She too reciprocates her feelings and requests his family to get her married to him.
 After a lot of persuading, the family members arrange for their marriage only in name, provided that the young couple should not consummate the marriage, which Maya promises.

 One day, when the couple were shopping, a man named James interrupts them and identifies Maya as Daisy, his missing fiancée, which Maya opposes.
 Though the family members think James may be nuts, Panicker sensed something wrong.
 In the process, Maya kills Panicker, who reveals that she is actually 'Ganga' but in the body of another girl.
 Things go haywire; Maya begins attacking family members who suspect her identity, seducing Unni and becomes pregnant.
 When things become unbearable, the family consult Meppaddan along with Father Michael, another priest, about Maya.